-I spend a lot of time in my second home in Orlando but let's be honest.
+I spend a lot of time in my second home in Orlando but let’s be honest.
 It can get kinda boring.
-I was looking for something to do and heard a lot of talk about St. Augustine and decided to jump in the car and go.
-It's a two hour drive and unfortunately the weather was not in our favor but it definitely didn't disappoint.
-I was also surprised at how cheap it could be so it definitely was a budget friendly day trip.
+I was looking for something free or cheap to do and heard a lot of talk about St. Augustine.
+We decided to jump in the car and go.
+It’s a two hour drive and unfortunately the weather was not in our favor but it definitely didn’t disappoint.
+I was also surprised at at all the free or cheap things to do in St. Augustine so it definitely was a budget friendly day trip.

 There are tons of tours including the trolley and red train however you can do your own self guided tour for free.
 First, stop at the visitors center where you can pick up a map and the lovely people there will assist you with things to do.
 The other option is to find discount tickets for the trolley tours.
 Even though we didn’t go I did a search online and was able to find tickets to the trolley for 12.50 which was about half price.
 Not bad if you are not interested in walking.

 Free or Cheap Things to Do in St. Augustine

 Most of the museums and sites require an admission fee however here are my top five things you can do for free.

 (1) Walk St. George Street.
 This is a pedestrian only street with a ton of cute little shops and historic sites.
 Most of the historic sites require admission but you can definitely admire the architecture and read about their history on the plaques.

 (2) Trinity Parish.
 This is a beautiful church at the corner of St. George and King Street.
 You can explore the church for free however be respectful of parishioners who may be attending mass or saying a prayer.